ShivaniKhatri96/React-notetaking-app/README.md

 - Navbar and content for welcome page added and made responsive
 - log in modal is made responsive.
 It opens and closes based on redux state
+- User can log in
+- Authentication completed for routes

 ### Currently working on

-- Log in portion of the log in modal
+- Styling 404 page
+- Updating navbar based on authentication as well as making it responsive

 ### Tools used